aa-fisk/LL_paper/LL_project.md

 Constant light increases sleep during subjective dark, with reduced power leading to normally maintained homeostasis
+- fine statement but basically only asking the question of what does constant light do?

+- What question am I asking?
+- what happens to sleep when we disrupt the circadian system?
+- circadian regulates sleep timing
+- constant light disrupts locomotor activity and circadian system
+- what happens to homeostatic process when not getting normal circadian signals

+- Sleep regulated by homeostatic and circadian system
+- disruption of the circadian system has many negative effects
+- constant light disrupts the circadian system
+- previous increase in NREM, but what happens to homeostatic regulation?

 Constant light causes sleep during first few hours of subjective dark
 - Cannot be homeostatic as no change